 Do Teachers Promote ADHD?
 Pam Wright responds to a school psychologist who expresses concerns about teachers who "promote" ADHD; recommends better training.

 Parent Empowerment by Becky Milton, winner of 1st Creative Solutions Contest.
 Becky is the parent of a child with a disability.
 Her advocacy journey began 10 years ago when her son was diagnosed with Attention Deficit Disorder.
 Learn about empowered parents

 Reinventing Our Schools - Thought-provoking article by Thom Hartmann, author of several best-selling books about ADD/ADHD and education.
 Describes two "world views" of ADD, discusses low stimulation and high stimulation classrooms.

 Section 504 updated: Greater eligibility and accommodations for students with LD, AD/HD.
 Learn about recent improvements made to Section 504, a civil rights law that now provides protection and accommodations to even more students with LD and/or AD/HD.

-ADDitude’s Classroom Accommodations to Help Students with AD/HD.
+ADDitude’s Ultimate ADHD Toolkit.
 A free handout from ADDitude Magazine - School Help for Children with Attention Deficit Disorder (ADD ADHD) and Learning Disabilities Like Dyslexia.